How Long Does Broccoli Last?

 Shelf Life at Room Temperature

-If you are keeping the fresh broccoli out in the room temperature, make sure you always dry it out completely.
+If you are keeping fresh broccoli out at room temperature, make sure you always dry it out completely.
 Any water traces can further help spoil the broccoli faster.

-As for the shelf life, the shelf life of broccoli inside a freezer is around 3-8 months.
-But, there are some essential tips that you need to keep in mind while storing it.
+Broccoli inside a freezer should last around 3-8 months.
+But, there are some essential tips to keep in mind when freezing vegetables.

 Always use an airtight container to store your broccoli in the fridge.

-How Do You Know When Broccoli is Bad?
+How Do You Know If Your Broccoli Went Bad?

 Is it Bad to Eat Old Broccoli?

-How Do I Keep Broccoli Fresh in the Fridge?
+How Do I Keep Broccoli Fresh in the refrigerator?

-• Start by boiling some water in a deep bottomed vessel.
+• Start by boiling some salty water in a deep pot.

-• Once done, take out the florets and stem and dunk them into an ice-cold bath.
+• Once done, take out the florets and stems and dunk them into cold water.

 • Drain all the excess liquid once everything has cooled down.

-• Lay it out on the counter and pat dry with a dry kitchen towel.
+• Lay out the broccoli on the counter (or better, on a large baking sheet) and pat dry with a dry kitchen towel.

 • Place this inside the freezer for 45 minutes, so they are almost frozen and don’t clump together.

-• Once done, take them out and put them inside an airtight container.
+• Once frozen, take them out of the freezer and put them inside an airtight container.

 How Can You Pickle Broccoli to Enhance its Shelf Life?

-Apart from freezing, another way to preserve your broccoli is by pickling it.
+Apart from freezing, another way to preserve your broccoli is by pickling it, if you like the taste of vinegar.

 Pickled broccoli has a shelf life of 4-6 months, which is pretty amazing.
-Make sure that you store it in the fridge to prevent any further risks of bacterial contamination.
+Make sure that you store it in the fridge to ensure that bacteria don’t grow on your broccoli.

 For the pickling liquid, it is best to use a mixture of vinegar and water and add the spices and flavorings you like.

-Place the broccoli florets and stems inside the pickling liquid and then let it stay inside the fridge for the coming 4-6 months.
+Place the broccoli florets and stems inside the pickling liquid and then let it stay inside the fridge for the next 4-6 months.

 Is it Possible to Can Broccoli?

-Canned broccoli is a hit or miss among people.
+Canned broccoli is a bit of a hit-or-miss thing among people.
 While some people like it, some don’t.
-For the most part, there are two simple types of canning process – water bath canning and pressure cooker canning.
+Here are two simpler types of canning methods – water bath canning and pressure cooker canning.

-If you want to enhance the shelf life of broccoli, it is suggested that you use the pressure cooker canning method.
-It helps keep the temperature optimal and ensures to kill any harmful bacteria that could otherwise impact your health, especially with the risks of botulism.
+If you want to enhance the shelf life of your broccoli, it is suggested that you use the pressure cooker canning method.
+This helps keep the temperature optimal and ensures you kill any harmful bacteria, especially with the risks of botulism.
 The temperature used in this process is around 250°F or more.

-This is optimal to preserve your broccoli and enhance shelf life so you can enjoy it for more days.
+This is best, to preserve your broccoli and enhance shelf life, so you can enjoy it for longer.

 Can You Dehydrate Broccoli for Improved Shelf Life?